LoyolaChicagoBooks/introcs-csharp/rst/dictionaryefficiency.rst

 Searching though a ``List``, however, take time proportional to the length of the ``List`` in general, *linear order*.
 Through a clever implementation covered in data structures classes, a ``Dictionary`` uses a *hash table* to make the average lookup time of *constant order*.
+A hash table depends on the keys being immutable.